What Is a New York Tax Warrant? How to Avoid and Remove Tax Warrants

 NYS Tax Warrant Vs NYS Tax Lien

 NYS tax warrants and NYS tax liens are effectively the same things.
-Many states use the word lien, but NY uses the term warrant.
+Many states use the word lien, but the New York State Department of Taxation and Finance uses the term warrant.
 They both refer to a lien against your assets.
 They both secure the state's right to your assets or the proceeds of the sale if you sell your assets.

 NY Tax Warrant Vs IRS Tax Lien

 Again, a tax warrant and a tax lien are the same things.
 They both do the same job.
 They secure the tax authority's interest in your assets.
-If you have $10,000 or more in unpaid IRS taxes, the IRS can issue a tax lien.
+If you have $10,000 or more in tax debt, the IRS can issue a tax lien.
 The NY DTF doesn't publish a number for when the state will issue a tax warrant.
 It just says that if you don't resolve your tax debt in a timely fashion, the state can issue a tax warrant.

 An IRS tax lien stays in place for 10 years.
 The IRS generally cannot collect tax debts that have been assessed more than 10 years ago.
 In New York State, tax warrants last for 20 years.
 If you don't take action, the warrant will exist for two decades.